karboosx/pixelinthepipe/README.md

 ```
 This objective will be displaced as **Objective #1**.
 After collected 1 element od water and 2 elements of water, player gain 50$.

-You can also change subname this objective by adding this atribute:
+You can also change subname this objective by adding this attribute:
 ```json
 "itemsTitle":"Collect that items:"
 ```